 Of course, this solution also has some disadvantages that we must take into account:

 – Very high costs.
 Maintaining a specialized full-time software team is not a cheap business, especially when we need an advanced product and many people.
-If we don’t need a full IT service all the time but only want to create and maintain a specific product, outsourcing will be a much cheaper and more practical option.
+If we don’t need a full IT service all the time but only want to create and maintain a specific product, outsourcing web development (of other type of services) will be a much cheaper and more practical option.

 – It's hard to find specialists locally.
 Although we are increasingly opting for remote or hybrid working modes, many of us still prefer to have a full team on board.
 It is often difficult to find the right professionals in the location where the company is based.